renato76/renato76/README.md

 After years of being fascinated by programming and software development (I started creating websites for small clients more than 5 years ago) I decided to turn my side gig into a profession and build a professional career as a frontend developer.
 With the aim of professionalizing my skills I successfully graduated from General Assembly gaining proficiency in JavaScript technology and started my software development career.

-Currently I work at Hargreaves Lansdown as a Frontend Developer.
+Currently I work at Money & Pensions Service as a Senior Frontend Developer.

 As a hobby, I like playing the drums, playing football and learning about new technologies.